 Prepare for a fulfilling teaching career through Widener’s undergraduate secondary education (grades 7-12) certification program, where you’ll learn how to teach adolescents while gaining mastery in your chosen subject area.

-View the Loading... for curriculum and coursework requirements for the teaching certification.
+View the Loading... for general curriculum and coursework requirements for the Pennsylvania Instructional I Teaching Certification.

 Eight education courses are required for secondary certification, including appropriate courses in teaching methods for the selected certification area.

 In addition, students must adjust his or her subject-matter academic work to meet the requirements for a full-time, 14-week student teaching experience during the senior year.
 This student teaching experience, open to seniors only, is under the supervision of a professor from the teacher education program and also experienced teachers from local cooperating schools.

 Each state/jurisdiction has requirements that candidates must meet in order to obtain licensure and/or certification to teach.
 It is the student’s responsibility to seek appropriate guidance before beginning any academic program.
 If you intend to seek certification outside of Pennsylvania, the University recommends that you contact the appropriate state licensing agency to obtain specific licensure/certification requirements per state and the most up-to-date information.